 Hi Sandman Family!
 There is no snow in the greenhouse.

 They did an excellent job with the light placements.

 I love the lights in the trees more than anything.
 They make me think of all the twinkling lights in the trees around the castle at Magic Kingdom.
 All twinkling lights remind me of that.

 They even put in some lights that appear to resemble grass.

-And if you are looking closely, there are all these tiny different colored lights in the sand.
+And if you look closely, there are all these tiny different colored lights in the sand.

 They reflect on the greenhouse glass in places.

 Below we have reindeer Mickey in topiary form.
 He hadn’t quite grown into his full self yet.

 The fish tunnel was illuminated with Christmas-y colors.

 I love you, Merry and Bright Nights!